Braves vs. Nationals Player Props Betting Odds

-Oddsmakers have set player props for Ronald Acuna Jr., Lane Thomas and others when the Atlanta Braves host the Washington Nationals at Truist Park on Friday at 7:20 PM ET.
+Player prop bet odds for Ronald Acuna Jr., Lane Thomas and others are listed when the Atlanta Braves host the Washington Nationals at Truist Park on Saturday (first pitch at 4:10 PM ET).

 Braves vs. Nationals Game Info